A Northwest Pronunciation Guide

 Inchelium in-CHEE-lee-um

-(Strait of) Juan de Fuca (h)wahn de FYOO-ca
+Strait of Juan de Fuca wahn de FYOO-ca

 Kahlotus kuh-LOE-tus